Table of Contents

 Before running the migration, it is very important to visit the Mapping table section of your project.
-In this section, you will find entries for your Planner users already prefilled.
-You need to add the equivalent email addresses of these users in Asana.
+In this section, you will find entries for your source users already prefilled.
+You need to add the equivalent email addresses of these target users.
 If the email addresses are the same between the source and destination, you can leave the mapping table empty.
 Altosio will automatically map the users based on the source email addresses.

 The mapping table allows Altosio to correctly map the users in the target.
-It allows a correct migration of the files metadata and the list of assignees on each Planner task.
+It allows a correct migration of the permissions as well as the items metadata.

-With an empty mapping table, the migration would still run, but the list of assignees will not be migrated correctly.
+With an empty mapping table, the migration would still run, but the permissions and metadata will not be migrated correctly.

 2. Understand the target fields

-If you would like to migrate into an existing Team/Project, you need to provide the correct names of your Project and Team in the target fields.
+If you would like to migrate into an existing Team, you need to provide the correct Mail Nickname of your target group.

-Once everything is configured, please get back to your Planner list page, select the board or boards you want to migrate and then click start.
+Once everything is configured, please get back to your Groups and Teams list page, select the items you want to migrate and then click start.

 This action should prompt a selection of target connector.
 Select your target connector and click migrate.

-The board will remain in a Queued state until it finds a spot on the platform.
+The Team will remain in a Queued state until it finds a spot on the platform.
 Once the migration starts, it will show in a “Working” status.